- Bullying Prevention

 Keeping Our Children Safe: Strategies for Schools and Communities

-Presented by Center for Safe Schools and Center for Schools and Communities, this conference is a high quality professional development opportunity for school administrators, student support personnel, teachers, school nurses, SAP team members, school resource officers, local law enforcement and other community partners.
+This conference is designed to provide quality professional development opportunities for school administrators, student support personnel, teachers, school nurses, SAP team members, school resource officers, law enforcement and other community partners.

 A Public Health Approach Demonstrates Positive Outcomes Related to Bullying Prevention